Ian James Manners

 - Ian Manners, Substance and Symbolism: An Anatomy of Cooperation in the New Europe (Aldershot: Ashgate, 2000).

-Ian Manners teaches EU studies, international relations, international public administration, international political economy, and international political theory.
-He teaches on the Masters' specialisations in EU Studies and International Political Economy.
+Ian Manners teaches European politics, international relations, international public administration, international political economy, international political theory, and the politics of climate change.
+He teaches on the Masters' specialisations in the Politics of Environment, Climate, and Sustainablity, International Political Economy, and European Politics.
 He is Blended Learning Coordinator for the Department of Political Science, responsible for promoting Active Learning.
 Some of his courses include:

 - The European Union as a Global Actor (masters)

 - Politics of the Environment and Climate Change (masters)

 - Planetary Politics (masters)

 - Theories and Issues in International Political Economy (masters)

 - Symbols and Myths in European Integration (masters)

 - International Public Administration (bachelors)